Ghost of Revolution

 Randomness and Disruption

-In Ghost of Revolution, I am thinking about how to get rid of this kind of nonsensicality, so the story is looking at something more radical, or from a more radical perspective, and it is returning to critically, instead of simply negating, to the more primitive potential of human reproduction.
+In Ghost of Revolution, I am thinking about how to get rid of this kind of nonsensicality, so the story is looking at something more radical, or from a more radical perspective, and it is returning to criticizing, instead of simply negating, the more primitive potential of human reproduction.
 If we go back to nature – here, what I mean by nature is not something that opposes artificiality or technology, but something that allows for randomness, and we find that the sort of disruptive power has always been there, but it's exactly the type of disruption that human society tries to tame, that is, it's always in the interest of man to reduce randomness in order to make things controllable at a societal level.
 For instance, birth control in China, you know, the one-child policy, and many other variants around the world, not to mention the extreme cases.
-If we look at the 'single unit' level, that is, at one family, and see how 'nature' operates with randomness in human reproduction, it gets more interesting.
+If we look at the 'single unit' level, that is, the level of one family, and see how 'nature' operates with randomness in human reproduction, it gets more interesting.
 You see the disruptive power of this randomness: you can be a successful politician or a billionaire, and your son could be a complete moron.
 What I want to emphasize is that nature, because of its randomness, is able to attain this kind of 'benign disruption,' which makes 'revolution' (change of time) possible.
 Otherwise, it gets stuck: it's always the same bunch of people who are in control of everything.
 No matter what, talent is randomly distributed according to nature's law.
 That's my assumption.

 But with technologies, there's this possibility (both utopian and dystopian) to remove this randomness, to create a seemingly 'fair' distribution of everything (health, intelligence, etc.) among people.
 This sort of technological intervention, in my view, is 'disruption against disruption,' or 'revolution of revolution.'
 The point is not whether it's utopian or dystopian.
 It is to fundamentally question: what is humanity with and without this natural randomness?
 Is the difference quantitative or qualitative?
-So, the fundamental question concerns humanity or our understanding of humanity.
+So the fundamental question concerns humanity or our understanding of humanity.
 And this is an ancient question.
 I mean, there is a long history and tradition of philosophical debate about this.

 Sweet New Style

 A: Yes, questions of love and compassion occupy the center of the story.
-That’s how you may find Ghost of Revolution a love story.
+That’s how you may see Ghost of Revolution as a love story.
 But it’s not the type of love story you find in romance, novels or films, TV dramas featuring men and women falling in love with each other, and then the whole clichés that date back from the medieval.
 In this case, the major inspiration of the story is drawn from the philosophical and literary works of Dante, especially his Vita Nuova, published in the last decade of the 13th century.
-It’s the literary movement called the New Sweet Style, with which Dante celebrates the ‘intellect of love,’ it’s a highly philosophical type of love where you see the intellect and the sensual come together.
+It’s the literary movement called the New Sweet Style, with which Dante celebrates the ‘intellect of love,’ it’s a highly philosophical type of love where you see the intellectual and the sensual come together.
 In a sense, this enables the story to bypass the modern Descartian mind-body dichotomy and to discontinue or disrupt this type of ‘revolving’ or ‘revolution’ that goes straight (lineally) into today’s cognitive schema of bio-engineering.

 Q: That’s a big detour you take, I mean, to draw upon a 13th-century literary text for the purpose of illuminating contemporary debates around biotechnologies.
 In what kinds of specific form does this dialogue happen?
 How is this reflected in the form and content of the story?